 Mud huts and stick homes

 If I had another lifetime to live I would devote part of it to studying native houses and their style and the materials used to build them.
 I have the highest conceivable respect for mud as a building material.
 Not long ago I went to the site on Lake Tiberias where some of the Bahá’ís had once lived on lands bought in response to the words of Bahá’u’lláh regarding the vicinity of the River Jordan and there, to my great surprise, I discovered that the houses had been built of sun-baked mud bricks reinforced with straw; in one of these now ruined houses ‘Abdu’l-Bahá used sometimes to spend the night.
-The ancestral home of Bahá’u’lláh in Takur is, I understand, constructed partially of adobe—a polite word for mud.
+The ancestral home of Bahá’u’lláh in Tákur is, I understand, constructed partially of adobe—a polite word for mud.
 The tower of Babel was mud and so were the famed walls of Babylon.
 The villages of the Africans, the Indians and other South East Asian nations, the homes of many people throughout the Americas and in China, as well as the Middle East, are mostly made of mud.
 Mud, being earth, is surely God’s richest gift to men.
 Having many times slept and lived in mud huts, I am well aware of their advantages and disadvantages.
 The main reason I mention them in this book is not only to remove most “educated” people’s strong prejudice against them but to help the pioneer to counteract the growing feeling of inferiority that is slowly spreading among villagers who live in mud houses because of the scorn and criticism most white men pour upon them.
 I have heard of Bahá’ís rebuking people for living in a “mud” house, saying they are Bahá’ís and should know better!
 A more unwise and ignorant remark, not to mention unkind, one could scarcely find.
 People live in mud houses because they must and have no choice.
 But I believe they should be told—and we who come from city houses should know—that all men,

 in all continents, have made serviceable and often beautiful houses of mud, which has marked advantages over other building materials.
 Mud is found almost anywhere, it is the cheapest building material in the world, it is cool in the heat and warm in the cold and buildings many stories high, in places as far apart as Tibet and Bolivia, are successfully built of it.